 Your home’s most-vulnerable spots are the doors, so it’s no surprise that the majority of contaminants found in houses are close to the exterior doorways.
 But you can stop pollen and dirt from making their way into your home simply by doubling up on your doormats.
-You should have one doormat for outside each door, which will capture initial layers of dirt and allergens, and an additional doormat for inside each door, too.
+You should have one doormat outside for each door, which will capture initial layers of dirt and allergens, and an additional doormat inside for each door, too.
 The inside doormat will help catch what’s left behind.
-You should also encourage guests to wipe their feet, and you may want to consider asking them to remove their shoes upon entry to reduce distributing those contaminants throughout your home.
+You should also encourage guests to wipe their feet, and you may want to consider asking them to remove their shoes upon entry to reduce the distribution of those contaminants throughout your home.
 Make sure to shake out both mats on a regular basis (ideally, a couple of times a week).

 - Dust Before Vacuuming

-Whether you’re handling your spring cleaning yourself or you’re using an experienced residential cleaning company, there are certain steps to a successful house cleaning routine.
+Whether you’re handling your spring-cleaning yourself or you hired experts to do house cleaning in VA, there are certain steps to a successful home cleaning routine.
 You should always dust before you vacuum.
 Otherwise, you’ll just kick up dust and leave it behind, which can irritate your allergy symptoms.
-When you vacuum second, you’ll be able to pick up any debris that’s fallen the the floor right away.
+When you vacuum second, you’ll be able to pick up any debris that’s fallen on the floor right away.
 Don’t forget to dust your blinds and window coverings, and keep in mind that damp dust cloths are more effective than dry ones.